ra101/Essentials-Unpackd/README.md

 $ unpackd.exe --help
 Essentials Unpack\'d v3.0.0

-`unpackd` is a tool \for a Pokémon Essentials, to extract data binaries (.rxdata) to readable .rb and .yaml files and to combine it back, thus making your game to be version-controlled and to be collaborated on.
+`unpackd` is a tool \for Pokémon Essentials, to extract data binaries (.rxdata) to readable .rb and .yaml files and to combine them back, thus making your game to be version-controlled and to be collaborated on.

 Usage: